-3. A simplified atmospheric boundary layer model for oceanic purposes: Part of our activities within the IMMERSE project is dedicated to the development of a simplified model of the marine atmospheric boundary layer (called ABL1d) of intermediate complexity between a bulk parameterization and a full three-dimensional atmospheric model and to its integration to the NEMO general circulation model [19].
+3. A simplified atmospheric boundary layer model for oceanic purposes: Part of our activities within the IMMERSE and SHOM 19CP07 projects is dedicated to the development of a simplified model of the marine atmospheric boundary layer (called ABL1d) of intermediate complexity between a bulk parameterization and a full three-dimensional atmospheric model and to its integration to the NEMO general circulation model [11].
 A constraint in the conception of such a simplified model is to allow an apt representation of the downward momentum mixing mechanism and partial re-energization of the ocean by the atmosphere while keeping the computational efficiency and flexibility inherent to ocean only modeling.
-First realistic applications of the coupled NEMO-ABL1d modeling system have been carried out [6].
+Realistic applications of the coupled NEMO-ABL1d modeling system have been carried out [5].
+The next step is to find adequate ways to fill some gaps in the 1D approach either using multiple scales asymptotic techniques or by casting the equations in terms of perturbations around an ambient state given by a large-scale dataset.